Al-Murphy/koo-lab.github.io/Openings.md

 ## Graduate student openings

-We have openings for graduate students interested in rotating, joining, or just conversing about science.
-Email koo@cshl.edu to set up a time to discuss potential opportunities.
+We have openings for graduate students interested in rotating or joining.
+Email koo@cshl.edu to arrange a time to discuss opportunities.

 &nbsp;